Hi, I'm Dayna Dranitsaris.

 Hello!
 I'm Dayna, a 3rd-year computer engineering student at Queen's University specializing in artificial intelligence.
 My tech journey began in grade 9, where my fascination with code and physical computing was fueled by competing in the Waterloo Centre for Education in Mathematics and Computing (CEMC) contests, including the Fermat (2022), Euclid (2023), and the Canadian Computing Competition (CCC) at both the Junior (2022) and Senior (2023) levels.
 This foundation seamlessly led to my involvement in a variety of web development and engineering projects in university.

-I'm also an active member of the Queen's Engineering community, having joined the Queen's Racing Formula SAE Team, volunteering for The Queen's Engineering Society as an orientation leader, and serving as a Challenge Coordinator for the annual Queen's Engineering Competition.
+I'm also an active member of the Queen's Engineering community, having joined the Queen's Racing Formula SAE Team and Queen's High Performance Computing, volunteering for The Queen's Engineering Society as an orientation leader, and serving as a Challenge Coordinator for the annual Queen's Engineering Competition and a Software Developer for ESSDev - Queen's Engineering Society.

 Skills